This guide will help you understand Mixpanel's Monthly Tracked User (MTU) billing system.

 If you are currently tracking data, you can see your MTU consumption in your Organization Settings.

-Click on your name in the upper right corner of Mixpanel, and select your organization name under ORGANIZATION SETTINGS.
+Click on the gear in the upper right corner of Mixpanel, and select your organization under ORGANIZATION SETTINGS.

-This will show you a graph of your MTU usage over time, as well as a chart of the number of MTUs in each project of your organization, broken down by month, for the last 12 months.
-This feature is accessible by organization and billing admins and can be downloaded to a CSV file.
+This will show you a graph of your usage over time, as well usage for each project in your organization for the last 12 months.
+This feature is accessible by all users and can be downloaded to a CSV file.

 What caused an unexpected spike in my MTU count?